coUrbanize/courb-common-ui/README.md

 ### Running the dummy application

 - `ember serve`
-- Visit the dummy application at [http://localhost:4200](http://localhost:4200).
+- Visit the documentation and style guide at [http://localhost:4200](http://localhost:4200).

 For more information on using ember-cli, visit [https://ember-cli.com/](https://ember-cli.com/).